thomaspanf/ethernautnotes/6 Delegatation/Delegate.md

 If we type in contract.abi, you can see that there is a fallback function, which tells us that we are only interacting with the Delegation contract. the delegatecall() function in the fallback allows the calling contract (delegation) to invoke a function in the called (delegate) contract.
 The called contract can influence the state of the calling contract.

-We want to pass in the pwn() function into the delegatecall:
+We want to pass in the own() function into the delegatecall:

 ```
-function pwn() public {
+function own() public {
     owner = msg.sender;
   }
 }